MicrosoftDocs/power-platform/power-platform/developer/devtools-vs.md

 To install Power Platform Tools, follow these steps:

-1. Launch Visual Studio, and select **Continue without code** in the dialog.
+1. Start Visual Studio, and select **Continue without code** in the dialog.
 Optionally, you can open an existing project or create a new one.

 1. Select **Extensions** > **Manage extensions**.